hartwigmedical/hmftools/sage/README.md

 Note that hotspots are never hard-filtered.

 The first 3 filters are excluded from this point onwards and have no further processing applied to them.
-The filtered_max_normal_alt_support is applied at the final step of the algorithm, solely to reduce file size.
+The filtered_max_normal_alt_support is applied at the final step of the algorithm, solely to reduce file size, and is not applied in the absence of a provided reference sample.
 The filtered_max_normal_alt_support does not apply to germline variants in the same local phase set as passing somatic variants.

 ## 4. Normal Counts and Quality